 Buffer

-The Buffer type is used to store binary data in a Mongoose schema.
-It suits fields requiring file storage, image data, or encoded information such as cryptographic keys.
-This type helps you store non-textual data in a MongoDB document.
-It makes it easy to embed small binary files directly in the database.
-So, the Buffer type provides a flexible and efficient solution for applications like file uploads, avatar images, or encrypted data.
+The Buffer type stores binary data.
+It suits fields that require file storage, image data, or encoded information such as cryptographic keys.
+This type lets you embed small binary files directly in a MongoDB document, which is handy for avatars, uploaded files, or encrypted payloads.

 Example: